sorbet/sorbet/website/docs/faq.md

 ## What platforms does Sorbet support?

-The `sorbet-runtime` gem is currently only tested on Ruby 2.5 and Ruby 2.6, and we believe it to work on Ruby 2.7.
+The `sorbet-runtime` gem is currently only tested on Ruby 2.6 and Ruby 2.7.
 It is known to not support Ruby 2.4.
 Feel free to report runtime issues for any current or future Ruby version.

 The `sorbet-static` gem is known to support Ruby 2.4, Ruby 2.5, Ruby 2.6, and Ruby 2.7 to a minimum level (i.e., it can at least parse syntax introduced in